ManojChandran/oouve-networking/README.md

-# Production Ready AWS Network
+# AWS 3 Tier VPC network

 This repository is a HCL code for implemenatation of three tier VPC network.
-Terraform version is details are mentioned below in the istallation section.
+Terraform version details are mentioned below in the istallation section.

 > This repository tries to follow the checklist items formulated by gruntworks to have a production ready infrastructure, reference provided at the end.